opengeospatial/te-releases/README.md

-TEAM ENGINE BETA RELEASE
+TEAM ENGINE Releases
 ===========================

-This repository tracks the OGC TEAM ENGINE beta changes
+This repository tracks the releases at the OGC TEAM ENGINE production and beta website